ploenvora/Artficial-Life-Robots/README.md

 ## How bodies and brains are mutated

-For each mutation, there are 4 types of mutations it can undergo: 1) Remove a link, 2) Add a link, 3) Change a link's size, 4) Change a link's sensor senses.
+For each mutation, there are 4 types of mutations it can undergo: 1) Remove a link, 2) Add a link, 3) Change a link's size, 4) Change a link's sensor senses and 5) Change a joint's axis.

 1) Remove a link is simply removing a link that exists on the creature